Pyramid Mountain Shorter Loop

 If coming from the south, take I-287 North to Exit 44 (Main Street, Boonton) and bear right onto Lathrop Avenue.
 Turn right at the stop sign onto Main Street (County Route 511), proceed along Main Street for 0.3 mile, then turn right onto Boonton Avenue.
 Continue on Boonton Avenue, still designated County Route 511, for 3.3 miles to the parking area for the Pyramid Mountain Natural Historic Area, on the left (the parking area is opposite Mars Park, about 0.7 mile north of the intersection of Route 511 and Taylortown Road).

-From the southern end of the parking area, follow the access trail, which starts just north of a kiosk and immediately passes a memorial plaque for Stephen Klein, Jr. In 150 feet, you’ll reach a junction with the Blue Trail.
+From the southern end of the parking area, follow the Blue Trail, which starts just north of a kiosk and immediately passes a memorial plaque for Stephen Klein, Jr. In 150 feet, you’ll reach a junction where a branch of the Blue Trail goes off to the right.
 Continue ahead on the Blue Trail, which crosses Stony Brook on a wooden footbridge.
-Just beyond, the Yellow Trail begins on the right, but you should continue ahead on the Blue Trail, which soon begins a short but steep climb to the shoulder of Pyramid Mountain.
-The climb continues under a high-voltage power line.
-After a short descent, a large cairn marks the start of the White Trail, but you should bear right and continue to follow the blue blazes.
-When you reach the next junction, turn left and continue on the Red Trail.
+Just beyond, you’ll reach a fork, where the loop of the Blue Trail begins.
+Bear left at the fork and follow the western leg of the Blue Trail, which soon begins a steady climb to the shoulder of Pyramid Mountain.
+After passing under high-voltage power lines, the trail continues to climb.

-Just beyond the crest of the ridge, the trail arrives at a T-junction.
-Turn left here, following the white blazes, and in about 500 feet you’ll reach Tripod Rock -– a huge boulder, perched on three smaller stones.
+Just beyond the crest of the ridge, the unmarked trail arrives at a T-junction.
+Turn left onto the Blue Dot Trail (black dot on blue), and in about 500 feet you’ll reach Tripod Rock -– a huge boulder, perched on three smaller stones.
 Geologists explain that this boulder was deposited here by glacial action, although some believe that it may be a Native American calendar site.
 This unusual feature helped galvanize public support to preserve the mountain when it was threatened by development.

-When you’re ready to continue, retrace your steps to the junction and continue heading south along the ridge, now following the Blue Trail.
-Soon, you’ll notice a blue-and-white-blazed side trail on the right.
+When you’re ready to continue, retrace your steps to the junction and continue heading south along the ridge on the Blue Dot Trail.
+Soon, you’ll notice a purple-blazed side trail on the right.
 Follow this trail, which leads in a short distance to Lucy's Overlook, named for Lucy Meyer, who led the crusade to save the area from development.
-There are views to the south and west over Stony Brook Mountain from rock outcrops.
-Continue ahead on the blue-and-white-blazed trail until it ends at the Blue Trail, then turn right, now once again following blue blazes.
-Soon, the Yellow Trail joins from the right and, in a short distance, leaves to the left.
+There are limited views to the south and west over Stony Brook Mountain from rock outcrops.
+Continue ahead on the purple-blazed trail until it ends at the Blue Dot Trail, then turn right onto the Blue Dot Trail.
+Soon, the Yellow Dot Trail begins on the right.
+You should bear left to continue on the Blue Dot Trail.

 After taking in the view, return to the Blue Trail, bear left, and follow the trail as it gradually descends the southwest face of the mountain on switchbacks.
-Continue ahead past the junctions with the Red, White and Yellow Trails, and follow the blue blazes back to the parking area where the hike began.
+Continue ahead past the junction with the Orange Trail, and follow the blue blazes back to the parking area where the hike began.